RonnJacob/RonnJacob/README.md

 **More About Me:**

 - 📚 I’m currently a graduate student at Northeastern University, Boston.
+- ⌨️ - I code in Java, Python and C# with web development using React Framework.
 - 🖥 I’m currently learning Go.
 - 📍 Residing in Boston, MA.
 - 👫🏼 In a relationship with the most beautiful person I know.